FarronF/limerick-council-meetings/meetings/2022/10/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 20th October 2022.md

 we expect a reply in relation to the funding application submitted to the Department of

-Rural and Community Development to upgrade the building.---
+Rural and Community Development to upgrade the building.
+---